ApolloAuto/apollo/docs/specs/Class_Architecture_Planning.md

 * Path Optimizers: DP/QP path optimizer
 * Speed Optimizers: DP/QP speed optimizer

 Here DP means dynamic programming while QP means quadratic programming.
-After the computation, the final spatio-temporal trajectory will then be discretized and published such that the downstream control module will be able to execute it.
+After the computation, the trajectory will then be discretized and published such that the downstream control module will be able to execute it.